-Many local shops are allowing for the purchase or pre-order of orange shirts leading up to September 30.
-Below, we’ve outlined five designs by local organizations or creators and where the proceeds will be donated to Indigenous causes that will help advance reconciliation and keep these conversations going.
+Local shops are allowing for the purchase or pre-order of orange shirts.
+Below, we’ve outlined seven designs by local organizations or creators and where the proceeds will be donated to Indigenous causes that will help advance reconciliation and keep these conversations going.

-This text-only design is available at Skwachàys Lodge Aboriginal Hotel & Gallery ($25), which isa non-profit registered charity who funds living and work studios for 24 artists in residence at the lodge, run by the Vancouver Native Housing Society.
+This text-only design is available at Skwachàys Lodge Aboriginal Hotel & Gallery ($25), which is a non-profit registered charity that funds living and work studios for 24 artists in residence at the lodge, run by the Vancouver Native Housing Society.
 Also available in youth sizes.

 A 24-hour Indian Residential School Crisis Line to support former residential school students, and those affected, can be reached any time at 1-866-925-4419.

 This story was updated June 7, 2022.